 - Most anti-violence activism and media coverage assumes a “default” survivor who is a white, straight, able-bodied, legally documented, wealthy cis woman.
 Know Your IX is dedicated to resisting this tendency and building a movement centered on the experiences of real survivors whose experiences with violence occur at the intersection of various forms of oppression.
 We have worked hard to approach all our resources — not just those specifically addressing the challenges faced by survivors from marginalized groups — with this conviction.
 However, we recognize that such work can veer into the reductive: for example, we have written about racism and homophobia faced by survivors, but these forces converge in different ways in different people’s lives based on their particular circumstances.
 The only way to combat this tendency is to include as many voices as possible through this platform.
 Toward this end, we encourage you to submit your own advice for viewers and any suggestions for our organizers to knowyourIX@gmail.com.

-- This site is specifically focused on sexual violence, harassment, and abuse on U.S. college and university campuses.
+- This site is specifically focused on sexual violence, harassment, and abuse on U.S. college and university campuses and in high schools.
 But Title IX protects students at all levels of education and in a number of additional areas, including discrimination against pregnant students, female athletes, and women in Science, Technology, Engineering, and Math (STEM) fields.
 For more information we encourage you to check out larger organizations like the ACLU and the National Women’s Law Center.

 - We invite you to get in touch with us if you are unable to find the information you’re looking for on our site.
-However, we also ask that you be patient with us if we are unable to respond immediately — while this site was built with the writing, editing, and design help of dozens, the campaign is managed by two full-time students with jobs.
+However, we also ask that you be patient with us if we are unable to respond immediately — while this site was built with the writing, editing, and design help of dozens, the organization is managed by only three full-time staff.
 We promise we’ll do our best to get back with you as quickly as possible.
 Don’t think that a delay means your e-mail is unimportant to us.

 - Know Your IX is and will always be a work in progress!
 We are still uploading resources, and will update the site as the law changes.
 If there is something you’d like to see on the site, let us know.